AI Sentience Scholars

 Applications close on 28 April.

-Join our information webinar to learn whether the program aligns with your research interests and goals.
+Watch our information webinar to learn whether the program aligns with your research interests and goals.
 You’ll get a walkthrough of the program structure, mentorship, project options, and the selection process.